collective/collective.tablepage/README.rst

 Right now you can choose from:

 ``String``
-    A simple line of text, the most common type.
+    A simple line of text, the most common and default.
 ``Text``
     A textarea, for saving more text and take care of carriage returns.
 ``Select``